-Unemployment Compensation Extension Federal Guidelines in Oklahoma
+Learn About Requesting an Unemployment Benefits Extension in Oklahoma

 If you are unsure about whether you might be eligible for an unemployment compensation extension, you can always contact your unemployment counselor to check on whether extended benefits are available.

-Emergency Unemployment Compensation in Oklahoma
+Past Federal Unemployment Extensions in Oklahoma

 The formerly active federal unemployment extension program (EUC08) expired in 2013.
 It is not presently known if it will become active again.

 If you approach the point where your benefits will run out, contact your employment counselor to see what you have to do to receive an unemployment extension.

 Last Updated: March 1, 2023